SouirTommer/Telegram-Terminal-Chat-Client/README.md

 - Use `/r [msg_id] message` to reply to a specific message (tab completion supported for msg_id)
 - Type `:wq` to return to the chat list
 - Images are auto-downloaded to the `downloads` folder (if enabled)
+- Images and stickers are displayed as ASCII art in the terminal (color or grayscale based on `.env` setting)

 ## License